satishbabu/spring-cloud-calculator/README.md

 Add the JPA.
 Uses H2 in memory database.
 The data.sql inserts data afer creating H2 database.
 Also, the H2 database is created automatically.

 ## Tie things together using RestClient (branch rest_client)
-Visti http://localhost:8080/calculatePrice/intl/100 to get the price for 100 intl stocks.
+Visti http://localhost:8080/calculatePrice/intl/100 to get the price for 100 intl shares.
 The url is of the format http://localhost:8080/calculatePrice/{symbol}/{quantity}

+## add_feign_proxy
+Calling service using RestClient is ugly.
+Replaced it with OpenFeign from Netflix.
+All we need to do is create an interface and spring cloud will create the implementation for calling the microservice.

+## add_zuul_api_gateway
+Added Zuul API Gateway.
+Updated Proxy in Calculator to use API gateway when it calls Market Data Service.
+Added a filter in gateway to log all calls.
+Visit http://localhost:8765/calculator-service/calculatePrice/intl/100 to get price for 100 intl shares.
+The url is of the format http://localhost:8080/{application-name}/calculatePrice/{symbol}/{quantity}